ORDERING A REPLACEMENT CELL:

 4. Rubber mallet

 5. Lubricant (to facilitate cell insertion)

 1. Remove terminal protection rubber boots.

 2. Disconnect battery and clean terminals.
-Remove black silicone around terminals (use wire brush).
+Remove black silicone around terminals (use a wire brush).

-3. Remove red plastic cover by pulling upwards from each side.
+3. Remove the red plastic cover by pulling upwards from each side.
 It is fairly hard to remove.
-If rubber grommet around cell vent opening comes off, do not worry.
-Take a picture of the battery without its red cover.
+If the rubber grommet around the cell vent opening comes off, do not worry.
+Take a photo of the battery without its red cover.
 Make sure to clearly see the inter-cell connections.